cklutzke/StaticTGC/README.md

 5. Run "vue ui" to start the vue-cli console.
 Import the project.
 Run the Serve task.
 This will serve the project on localhost:8080 with hot reloading.

+NOTE:
+The following files are automatically generated and maintained by the Vue CLI / UI tools.
+They probably shouldn't be edited directly.
+  .gitignore
+  babel.config.js
+  package.json - Seems to do the work that people previously needed to do manually for Webpack. package-lock.json - Seems to provide additional support details for package.json. vue.config.js - The settings from Vue UI's project configuration tab.

 TODO List --------------------------

-BEFORE HANDING PROJECT OVER:
-  Add comments.

 DEFECTS I DON'T KNOW HOW TO FIX
-  Switching directly from one nav option to another doesn't refresh the page.
+  Switching directly from one nav / department option to another doesn't refresh the page.
   Results are moved below the facets if size is in LG range (992px to 1199px) Does stupid restructuring crap if search displays 1 or 0 results.
 Test with "dindaelus".
   The user cannot enter a Price search refinement value less than $1.